RareSkills/blog/signed-int-solidity/signed-int-solidity.md

 ### signextend evm

 #### Gas cost: 5
 A signed integer smaller than 256 bits will have leading zeros.
 However, Two's Complement negative numbers always start with the leftmost bit at one.
-Therefore, if a Two's Complement integer is upcasted to a larger type, the value will change from negative to positive since the leftmost bits will be zero.
+Therefore, if a Two's Complement integer is cast to a larger type, the value will change from negative to positive since the leftmost bits will be zero.
 Signextend handles this transition seamlessly.

 ### signextend solidity